 The pump assembly was inspected and tested before shipment from the factory.
-Before installation,
+Before installation, inspect the pump for damage which may have occurred during shipment.
+Check as follows:

-- Inspect the pump assembly for cracks, dents, damaged threads, and other obvious damage. - b.
+- a.
+Inspect the pump assembly for cracks, dents, damaged threads, and other obvious damage. - b.
 Check for and tighten loose attaching hardware.
 Since gaskets tend to shrink after drying, check for loose hardware at mating surfaces. - c.
 Carefully read all tags, decals, and markings on the pump assembly, and perform all duties indicated. - d.
 Check levels and lubricate as necessary.
 Refer to LUBRICATION in the MAINTENANCE AND REPAIR section of this manual and perform duties as instructed. - e.
 If the pump and engine have been stored for more than 12 months, some of the components or lubricants may have exceeded their maximum shelf life.
 These must be inspected or replaced to ensure maximum pump service.